 This Delightfully Cheesy Cauliflower Hash Brown Casserole Recipe courtesy of Paleo Hacks’ Megan Olson is a dish you won’t regret making.
 Cauliflower is used as a base, and blends free-range eggs with flavorful spices to enhance its flavor and health content.
 The nutritional yeast sprinkled over the casserole provides the cheesy taste, but without feeling heavy on the stomach.
 If you’re running out of ideas for your next casserole, this recipe is the one you should try next.

-Cooking Time: 30 minutes Preparation time: 7 minutes Total time: 37 minutes
+Cook Time: 30 minutes Prep Time: 7 minutes Total Time: 37 minutes Serving Size: 6

 - 1 medium head organic cauliflower, cleaned and chopped